darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 master purity boost, master rotation reversal
 : These are multipliers that affect the individual red/green/blue controls below, allowing you to globally increase or decrease their effect.

-**Note** The module provides built-in presets, based on Blender, and on the _smooth_ preset of the _sigmoid_ module.
-When adjusting primaries starting from those presets, you will need to take the following into account:

--   In Blender, the rotation of primaries is not reversed, and purity is restored using values different from those used for attenuation.
-Therefore, the corresponding _blender-like_ and _scene-referred default_ presets of _AgX_ come with _master purity boost = 100%, master rotation reversal = 0%_.
-This means that although the per-channel rotation reversal sliders are set up for complete reversal, they have no effect; you can turn them on gradually by raising the _master rotation reversal_ control, and, once that is no longer set to 0%, adjust the individual channel sliders according to taste.
--   In the _sigmoid_ module's _smooth_ preset, rotations are always completely reversed, but purity is not boosted at all by default.
-Therefore, the corresponding _AgX_ presets, also called _smooth_, set _master purity boost = 0%, master rotation reversal = 100%_.
-The per-channel purity boost sliders are set to completely reverse the attenuation, but are effectively disabled by the master slider; the per-channel rotation reversal sliders mirror the settings of the reversal slider, and are fully enabled by the master control.
--   You are, of course, free to create your own presets with your favourite combination of master and per-channel controls (for example, having the master reversal controls at 100% and the per-channel controls set to your preferred values).

 red/green/blue purity boost
 : Restores color purity _after_ the tone curve is applied.
 Higher values make the image look more colorful and chroma-laden, but can introduce artifacts if pushed too far.
 When combined with _attenuation_ (see above), the net effect is a selective desaturation of highlights (since the purity boost does not fully recover purity in highlights, due to them being strongly desaturated by the tone mapping process).

 red/green/blue reverse rotation
 : Reverses the initial primary rotation after the tone curve.
 This offers a final control over the rendered hues.
 This can be used to partly or fully reverse the hue shifts introduced by the corresponding rotation sliders, mostly in the shadows and mid-tones.
 Since the curve is applied per-channel, it is subject to the "Notorious 6" shifts, which mostly affects highlights.

+---

+**Note:** The module provides built-in presets, based on Blender, and on the _smooth_ preset of the _sigmoid_ module.
+When adjusting primaries starting from those presets, you will need to take the following into account:

+-   In Blender, the rotation of primaries is not reversed, and purity is restored using values different from those used for attenuation.
+Therefore, the corresponding _blender-like_ and _scene-referred default_ presets of _AgX_ come with _master purity boost = 100%, master rotation reversal = 0%_.
+This means that although the per-channel rotation reversal sliders are set up for complete reversal, they have no effect; you can turn them on gradually by raising the _master rotation reversal_ control, and, once that is no longer set to 0%, adjust the individual channel sliders according to taste.
+-   In the _sigmoid_ module's _smooth_ preset, rotations are always completely reversed, but purity is not boosted at all by default.
+Therefore, the corresponding _AgX_ presets, also called _smooth_, set _master purity boost = 0%, master rotation reversal = 100%_.
+The per-channel purity boost sliders are set to completely reverse the attenuation, but are effectively disabled by the master slider; the per-channel rotation reversal sliders mirror the settings of the reversal slider, and are fully enabled by the master control.
+-   You are, of course, free to create your own presets with your favourite combination of master and per-channel controls (for example, having the master reversal controls at 100% and the per-channel controls set to your preferred values).

+---

 ### selective tuning for mid-tones and highlights